blueschistrocks/School_District_Analysis/README.md

 	for word in prefixes_suffixes:
 	    student_data_df["student_name"] = student_data_df["student_name"].str.replace(word,"")

-Once the data sets were reviewed cleans the two data frames were combined using a left merge into a single DataFrameusing the following code:
+Once the data sets were reviewed and cleand the two DataFrames were combined using a left merge into a single DataFrame using the following code:

 	#Combines the two dateframes into a single dataset
 	school_data_complete_df = pd.merge(student_data_df, school_data_df, how="left", on=["school_name", "school_name"])

 ### Original District Summary DataFrame
-Using the merged data frame, a summary DataFrame of the school district data was created by finding the total school count, total students, total budget, average math score, average reading score, precent passed math, percent passing reading and a overall percentage of passing.
+Using the merged DataFrames, a Ditrict Summary DataFrame was created by finding the total school count, total student count, total budget, average math score, average reading score, precent passed in math, percent passing in reading and an overall percentage of passing.
 This information was placed into a DataFrame using the following code:

 	#District summary DataFrame
 	district_summary_df = pd.DataFrame(